CHERTS/gitlab2gogs/README.md

 And to migrate a single Repository within that Organization: `-gitlab-org <organization name> -gitlab-repo <repository name>`

 Or to migrate a single Repository without Organization: `-gitlab-repo <repository name>`

+To make migrated Repositories as mirror (backup) Repository: `-mirror`